Nonbossy Mechanisms: Mechanism Design Robust to Secondary Goals: Preliminaries

-We place no restrictions on the external component of the preference $\prec_i^{\pub}$: we allow each $\prec_i^{\pub}$ to be any ordering over the outcomes $\cO \times \bR_+^n$ of other agents.
-Moreover, for every possible ordering $\prec$ over $\cO \times \bR_+^n$, we assume it is possible that $\prec_i^{\pub}\,=\,\prec$.
-That is, we wish to design mechanisms that are robust to any possible secondary goal that an agent might have.\footnote{In Appendix~\ref{app:restricted_externalities} we show this assumption can in fact be significantly relaxed.}
+We place no restrictions on the external component of the preference $\succ_i^{\pub}$: we allow each $\succ_i^{\pub}$ to be any ordering over the outcomes $\cO_{-i} \times \bR_+^{n - 1}$ of other agents.
+That is, we wish to design mechanisms that are robust to any possible secondary goal that an agent might have.\footnote{In Appendix~\ref{app:restricted_externalities} we show this assumption can in fact be significantly relaxed.} In particular, a sensible $\succ_i^\pub$ need not be induced by a utility function with nice properties, e.g., continuity in other agents' payments.
+Consider the following example: \begin{example} Two agents compete for one item in a second-price auction.
+Both agents' primary goal is to maximize quasi-linear utility, while their secondary goal is to avoid forcing each other to make ``inconvenient'' payments.
+That is, the external component $\succ_i^\pub$ of agent $i$'s preference prefers outcome-payment pairs $(o_{-i}, q_{-i})$ where $q_{-i}$ is an integral multiple of $0.01$, to all other outcome-payment pairs.
+Intuitively and informally, when one agent expects the other agent to have a higher value, they would round their own value to, say, the closest multiple of $0.01$ when placing the bid, so as to achieve their secondary goal.
+Note that if we were to capture the above secondary goal using a utility function, it would necessarily ``jump'' at each integral multiple of $0.01$. \end{example}

+In fact, the external component $\succ_i^\pub$ may not correspond to a utility function at all.
+Consider the following example: \begin{example} There are $3$ agents, and we focus on agent $1$, whose secondary goal itself is lexicographical: agent $1$ prefers higher payments made by agent $2$; fixing the payment made by agent $2$, agent $1$ prefers higher payments made by agent $3$.
+Formally, $\succ_1^\pub(o_{-1}, q_{-1})$ depends only on $q_2$ and $q_3$, and $(q_2, q_3) \succ_1^\pub (q_2', q_3')$ iff (1) $q_2 > q_2'$ or (2) $q_2 = q_2'$ and $q_3 > q_3'$.
+Intuitively, agent $1$'s secondary goal is essentially for agent $2$ (the major competitor) to suffer, but it would be even better if agent $3$ (the minor competitor) suffers at the same time.
+It is known that such a preference cannot be captured by any utility function over $q_2$ and $q_3$. \end{example}